The Complete Guide to CBD Tinctures

 Of all the various methods of CBD administration, CBD tinctures are one of the most popular.
 And so, Joy Organics offers this guide to CBD tinctures.

 A CBD tincture, which can also be referred to as CBD drops, is a cannabidiol-infused liquid that is typically taken by mouth.
 CBD tinctures are concentrated and intended to be taken in small doses.
 Most CBD tinctures on the market come with a dropper that allows the consumer to take measured servings.

 How to Take a CBD Tincture

 There are a couple of different ways to take CBD tinctures.
 Here we’ll discuss both, so you know which route might be best for your personal needs.

 The most common way to take CBD tinctures is by mouth.
-To do so, simply measure out the desired dose you wish to take in the dropper, place under the tongue and let it sit for about a minute, then swallow.
+To do so, simply measure out the desired serving you wish to take in the dropper, place in your mouth and let it sit for about a minute, then swallow.

 Added to Food or Drinks